GrosSacASac/JavaScript-Set-Up/js/ai/qlearn/readme.md

 ### `.learnFactor`

+`0 < learnFactor < 1 `

 ```
 intelligence.learnFactor = 0.5;
 ```

 ### `.discountFactor`

+`0 < discountFactor < 1 `

 ```
 intelligence.discountFactor = 0.9;
 ```

 ### `.exploreBonus`

+A positive number to encourage exploration, a negative number to discourage exploration.
+Ideally orders of magnitude smaller than a normal reward.

 ```
 intelligence.exploreBonus = 0.04;